-Storebrand Livsforsikring's own funds (solvency capital) amount to NOK 39.0 billion.
+Storebrand Livsforsikring's own funds (solvency capital) amount to NOK 42.7 billion, an increase of NOK 3,7 billion from 2016.
 The own funds is segmented into groups depending on quality and availability.
-Table 18 shows the composition of Storebrand Livsforsikring's own funds and their distribution in Tier 1 (restricted and unrestricted), Tier 2 and Tier 3 capital.
+Table 17 shows the composition of Storebrand Livsforsikring's own funds and their distribution in Tier 1 (restricted and unrestricted), Tier 2 and Tier 3 capital.